axiomhq/next-axiom/README.md

 })
 ```

-This will proxy the Axiom ingest call to improve deliverability.
+This will proxy the Axiom ingest call from the frontend to improve deliverability.

 ## Reporting WebVitals